gantunesr/supply-chain-dapp/README.md

 # Supply chain & data auditing

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
+This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between farmer, distributor, retailer and consumer in a coffee supply chain.
 The user story is similar to any commonly used supply chain process.
-A Seller can add items to the inventory system stored in the blockchain.
-A Buyer can purchase such items from the inventory system.
-Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.
+In this case, the farmer can harvest, process, pack and sell to a distributor, the distributor can ship it to a retailer, and the retailer is able to sell it to a customer.

 ## Tool stack